 Start the day with your favorite guided tour

-If you are a fan of guided tours like I am, then I am sure you will love to do one of these special tours during your 2 days stay in Munich.
-Each of these tours is unique and shows you a different side of Munich city.
+If you are a fan of guided tours like I am, then I am sure you will love to do one of these special tours during your two-day stay in Munich.
+Each tour is unique and shows a different side of Munich city.

 • This soccer arena tour will take you to Allianz Arena, the temple of football and the most spectacular home of FC Bayern Munich.
 If you are a soccer fan, you cannot miss this one.